jamesmeyer1993/BBUtilities/README.md

 # BBUtilities

-A archive of scripts and programs for performing various tasks with media files
+A archive of scripts and programs for performing automated / automatable tasks